sunilkamat/who-plays-first/README.md

 A fun and interactive iOS app that helps determine who goes first in board games using a touch-based interface.
 Instead of rolling dice or drawing cards, players place their fingers on the screen to create a dynamic and engaging selection process.

-## Note

-This application was generated using Cursor AI Code Editor with minimal manual intevention.
+> **Note**: This app was created using Cursor AI Code Editor with minimal manual intervention, demonstrating the power of AI-assisted development.

 ## Features